-InFuse will develop solutions for data fusion techniques and their produced data that will make data fusion adoption easy and effective for a wide range of users, both among the SRC stakeholders and in the wider space robotics community.
+InFuse has developed solutions for data fusion techniques and their produced data that will make data fusion adoption easy and effective for a wide range of users, both among the SRC stakeholders and in the wider space robotics community.

 The potential impact of InFuse is huge.
 As yet, there has not been such a tool developed and it will be relevant and useful for a wide range of robotic applications and user communities – both within and external to the Space Robotics SRC activities.
 There are also potential applications in non-space domains (e.g. marine, aerial, terrestrial robotic applications).

 No such comprehensive data tool exists so far: InFuse will be a European asset that will benefit many industrial, research and academic stakeholders in Europe and the wider world.

 InFuse is a European Commission Horizon 2020 funded project (grant #730014).